umbraco/UmbracoDocs/Implementation/Default-Routing/Execute-Request/index.md

 	@CurrentPage.markDown

-However, dynamics does not provide any intellisense and is compiled at runtime.
+However, a dynamic object does not provide any intellisense and is compiled at runtime.

 ## [UmbracoHelper](../../../Reference/Querying/UmbracoHelper/index.md)